 It’s no surprise that the Palmengarten hosts beautiful landscapes.
-If you visit in the spring and summer, you’ll want to remember bringing your camera.
-The meticulously manicured rose garden is a must-see for any green-thumbed fairies among you looking for inspiration or a sight to forget all your daily troubles over.
+If you visit in the spring and summer, you’ll want to remember to bring your camera.
+The meticulously manicured rose garden is a must-see for any green-thumbed fairies among you looking for inspiration or a sight with which to forget all your daily troubles.
 There are, of course, many other varieties of gardens, including a succulent, perennial, bamboo, and heather garden.
 In spring, the bulbs bloom in droves around the ponds and pathways.
-The daffodils and crocuses are already up (they didn’t get the memo on spring’s delay, either, we’re guessing).

-Several water features scattered throughout the park add to a beautiful landscape to discover and dream in.
+Several water features scattered throughout the park add to the beautiful landscape.
 The largest is a shallow lake which has rowboats for rent (during summer) so you can get a closer look at the fish and waterfowl or reenact The Notebook (no shame, we’ve all done it).
 Either way, you will train your upper arms and see the garden from a new perspective.
 It’s a win-win-situation, if you ask me.
-Prices and information on boat rental can be found here.
+Prices and information on boat rental can be found at the Palmengarten website.

 Bookmark This Page Today for Exclusive Deals

 If you’re looking to escape the chilly air or happen to have caught a drizzly day, Palmengarten mercifully has several indoor houses, which host impressive displays of exotic and tropical plants.
 We enjoyed our retreat in the Tropics house as we walked from one humid room to the next and admiring the foliage.

 Do not miss the nearby Palmenhaus, or Palm House, which features rotating exhibits throughout the year.
 During our visit, we were blown away by the Orchid exhibit, which had multiple varieties on display (and for purchase!).